 Roller cylindrical ball bearings are available in a number of different models and configurations with a range of cage designs, dimensions, and side rib applications.
 Cylindrical roller bearing types are classified according to the following categories:

 Single-Row roller cylindrical ball bearings - These have a single caged cylindrical roller bearing.
 They are typically available in different models, with or without side ribs, engineered to accommodate for multiple applications.
-Single-row models are typically sub-categorized into N, NU, NJ, NF, NP, and NUP designs.
+Single-row rolling bearings are typically sub-categorized into N, NU, NJ, NF, NP, and NUP designs.
 The difference between these classifications lies primarily in the number and location of the side ribs.
 These contribute to the speed and amount of friction exerted at the time of usage.

 Double-row cylindrical roller bearings: These have an augmented strength and radial capacity due to their double-row configuration.
 These two-row cylindrical ball bearings are highly rigid and are mainly used for precision machine tools.
 Double row cylindrical roller bearings are typically sub-categorized into NN and NNU models.
 The difference between these designs lies primarily in the number and location of the side ribs, which contribute to the speed and amount of friction exerted at the time of usage.